Recycling in New Brunswick

 An enhanced recycling program

-New Brunswick’s Designated Materials Regulation under the Clean Environment Act shifts responsibility for blue box materials to the organizations that produce products and packaging.
-Under the old system, communities shared the costs.
+New Brunswick’s Designated Materials Regulation under the Clean Environment Act shifts responsibility for recycling materials to the organizations that produce packaging and paper.

-As per the New Brunswick Stewardship Plan for Packaging and Paper, starting November 1, 2023, eligible communities will transition their recycling programs to this new extended producer responsibility framework.
-During the transition period, you won’t notice any difference to your pick-up schedule or the materials you can recycle.
+On November 1, 2023, the province began transitioning recycling programs to an extended producer responsibility (EPR) framework.
+During the transition period, there won’t be any changes to your recycling pick-up schedule or the materials you can recycle.
 What’s changing is who is responsible for funding and operating the recycling system.

-Once the transition is complete, producers will be fully accountable and financially responsible recycling the products and packaging that end up in recycling bins.
+Once the transition is complete, producers will be fully accountable and financially responsible for recycling the packaging and paper that end up in recycling bins or bags.

 Transition timelines